EM-Based Channel Estimation for mMIMO LEO SATCOM Under Imperfect Doppler Compensation: Proposed EM Estimator

 The proposed EM estimator for all $K$ UTs and $S$ symbols is shown in Algorithm \ref{alg1}, where $\boldsymbol{\Xi}=\{\Xi_\mathfrak{n}\}_{\mathfrak{n}=1}^{N_\xi}\in \mathbb{C}^{K\times S \times N_\xi}$, $\abs(\cdot)$ represents the element-wise absolute operation, $\oslash$ denotes the Hadamard division, and

-A pilot-based estimator such as the pilot-based least-squares (P-LS) estimator from \cite{darya2024semi} can be used to obtain the initial estimate $\hat{\boldsymbol{H}}_c^{(1)}$ from a prior time slot.
-By incorporating the product $\boldsymbol{\Psi}\boldsymbol{\Psi}^{T}$ into the EM channel estimator, the performance of the EM method in estimating time varying channels is enhanced.
-This improvement arises because the DLP-BEM acts as a subspace projection-based regularization method, constraining the channel estimate to a low-dimensional subspace spanned by the first $D$ basis functions.
-This process suppresses noise-dominated components orthogonal to the subspace, effectively filtering high-frequency estimation errors while preserving the channel’s dominant temporal variations.
+A pilot-based estimator such as the least-squares (P-LS) estimator from \cite{darya2024semi}, or the minimum mean square error (MMSE) estimator from \cite{li2023channel}, can be used to obtain the initial estimate $\hat{\boldsymbol{H}}_c^{(1)}$ from a prior time slot.
+By incorporating the product $\boldsymbol{\Psi}\boldsymbol{\Psi}^{T}$ into the EM channel estimator, the performance of the EM method in estimating time-varying channels is enhanced.
+Specifically, after each M-step, the channel estimate is projected onto the subspace spanned by the first $D$ Legendre basis functions.
+This projection exploits the correlation between neighboring CSI values in the time domain, thereby filtering out noise-dominated high-frequency variations while retaining the channel estimate's dominant temporal dynamics.
+Consequently, the DLP-BEM serves as a subspace regularization mechanism that stabilizes the EM iterations and improves estimation accuracy under imperfect Doppler compensation.